analogpixel/clojureImageMatrix/README.md

     lein new image

 to create a new project called image.
-Once the image is created open the project.clj file add add a :main section to point to your main function (defn -main in your source) and then add the core.matrix and clatrix dependencies.
+Once the project is created open the project.clj file add add a :main section to point to your main function (defn -main in your source) and then add the core.matrix and clatrix dependencies.
 Now from the command line you can run lein deps from the image directory, and lein will go out and download all the libraries